dotnet-websharper/core/README.markdown

 Build requirements:

-* Microsoft .NET Framework 4.0
+* Microsoft .NET Framework 4.5

-* F#
+* F# 3.0

-To compile, run `MSBuild.exe` in the root directory of the checkout.
+To compile, run `build.cmd` in the root directory of the checkout.
-This will download and reference required Mono.Cecil libraries and Microsoft Ajax Minifier tasks automatically.

-For example, using PowerShell:

-    set-alias msb C:\WINDOWS\Microsoft.NET\Framework\v4.0.30319\MSBuild.exe
-    msb /P:Platform=AnyCPU /Configuration:Release
+Upon a successful build, you obtain a NuGet package and a Visual Studio Installer (vsix) package under the `build` directory.

-Solutions provided for Microsoft Visual Studio 2010 and 2011 under the `build` directory in the source, but these products are not required to build WebSharper.
+A solution is provided for Microsoft Visual Studio 2012 under the `build\VS2012` directory in the source, but this product is not required to build WebSharper.

 ## Documentation